mohitjain/mohitjain/_posts/2013-07-13-use-belongs-to-with-presence-validator.markdown

 ---

 Assume we have two models: User and Image.
-User has one image and image belongs to user.
+User has one image and image belongs to a user.
 The code below:

 {% highlight ruby %}
 class User < ActiveRecord::Base